mysqljs/mysql/Readme.md

 consider enabling `supportBigNumbers` option to be able to read the insert id as a string, otherwise it will throw.

+This option is also required when fetching big numbers from the database, otherwise you will get values rounded to hundreds or thousands due to the precision limit.

 ## Executing queries in parallel

 The MySQL protocol is sequential, this means that you need multiple connections